invadelabs/drewwiki/ServerSetupCentOS7.md

 -------------------------------

-It would be nice to get this working in the web ui, but it's not a nescity as you can just go to the console page, get the password, and VNC to the system with that password.
+It would be nice to get this working in the web ui, but it's not a necessity as you can just go to the console page, get the password, and VNC to the system with that password.

 ``` bash